grafana/mimir/docs/sources/configuration/config-file-reference.md

   # CLI flag: -ruler.alertmanager-client.tls-insecure-skip-verify
   [tls_insecure_skip_verify: <boolean> | default = false]

-  # [advanced] HTTP Basic authentication username.
-It overrides the username set
+  # HTTP Basic authentication username.
+It overrides the username set in the URL
-  # in the URL (if any).
+  # (if any).
   # CLI flag: -ruler.alertmanager-client.basic-auth-username
   [basic_auth_username: <string> | default = ""]

-  # [advanced] HTTP Basic authentication password.
-It overrides the password set
+  # HTTP Basic authentication password.
+It overrides the password set in the URL
-  # in the URL (if any).
+  # (if any).
   # CLI flag: -ruler.alertmanager-client.basic-auth-password
   [basic_auth_password: <string> | default = ""]